waranyoghes/F16-A-Wing-leveler-System/README.md

-# LQR Implementation for wing level control for the Linearized_model_of F16-A
+# LQG Implementation for wing level control for the Linearized_model_of F16-A